Property Owner Responsibilities

 Do you have a fire hydrant, utility box or transformer on or adjacent to your property?
 Be sure to keep snow cleared around hydrants to allow emergency access in the event of a fire.
 Utility boxes and transformers should also be cleared to allow utility companies access in the event of an emergency or to prevent damage by snow removal equipment.

-If you store items outdoors during the winters months, such as hockey nets or basketball hoops, don't forget to remove them from roadways during snow removal operations.
+If you store items outdoors during the winters months, such as hockey nets or basketball hoops, don't forget to remove them from roadways and boulevards before snow removal is scheduled in your area.
 Fewer obstacles will mean more efficient and effective snow removal for everyone.

 Under the City’s Traffic Bylaw, driveway aids are permitted in Spruce grove, but must be removed during the winter months (November 1 to April 30).
 The seasonal removal of driveway aids will help ensure the snow removal service is effective and efficient.
 Read these FAQs for more information.